Railroad Conductor: Job Info & Career Requirements

 Learn what railroad conductors do and the skills required to become a conductor.
 Find out about education, training and licensure requirements, as well as some alternative careers.

-Railroad conductors can work on either passenger trains or freight trains and might work as a service conductor, passenger agent or yard conductor.
-Generally, railroad conductors must work in the railroad industry for several years before being promoted to conductor.
+Railroad conductors can work on either passenger trains or freight trains and might be employed as a service conductor, passenger agent or yard conductor.
+Generally, railroad conductors who work in the railroad industry for several years may request promotion to locomotive engineer.

 Duties for railroad conductors include collecting passenger tickets or train fares and coordinating the transportation of freight and train crews.
 They also review freight documentation and maintain records and reports pertaining to arrival and departure times, tickets and fares, train movements and unscheduled stops and delays.